Lephar/VulkanTutorial/en/00_Introduction.md

 picture.
 Next, we'll set up the development environment with the [Vulkan SDK](https://lunarg.com/vulkan-sdk/), the [GLM library](http://glm.g-truc.net/) for linear algebra operations and [GLFW](http://www.glfw.org/) for window creation.
-The tutorial will cover how to set these up on Windows with Visual Studio, and on Ubuntu Linux with GCC.
+The tutorial will cover how to set these up on Windows with Visual Studio, on macOS with Xcode and on Ubuntu Linux with GCC.

 After that we'll implement all of the basic components of a Vulkan program that are necessary to render your first triangle.
 Each chapter will follow roughly